 What the diagnostic is actually reading

-The tool does not look only at whether a decision feels slow.
+The instrument does not look only at whether a decision feels slow.
 It reads the pathway beneath the decision: how approvals are arranged, how many handoffs the work passes through, whether escalation has become normal, and whether the process depends on specific people to keep moving.
 It also distinguishes between visible governance and hidden compensatory effort — the manual chasing, side-channel coordination, and informal rescue work that often keeps a burdened path alive.

 Diagnostic reading model